 |Shelf-life||5 Years From Manufacture||Determined by storage|

-- Civilian versions aren’t quite as robust as military-grade but you will know the origin and reliability of the meal you are getting.
+- Civilian versions aren’t quite as robust as military-grade, but you will know the origin and reliability of your meal.

 - Civilian MREs can be a good choice for a 72-hour emergency preparedness kit (suggested by the Federal Emergency Management Agency), hunting, fishing, or RVing.

 - The high temperatures and temperature fluctuations are not a good choice for an emergency vehicle kit.